hamlet-io/docs/docs/in-depth/contribute/tools/cli.md

 ---
 sidebar_label: CLI
-title: Hamlet CLI
+title: hamlet CLI
 ---
 :::caution
 The hamlet.io documentation is currently under significant re-development.
 Existing content is a placeholder and will be updated very soon.
 :::

-The Hamlet CLI tool provides a helpful python wrapper around the core Hamlet repositories.
-Though it can be built from source, it is strongly encouraged to run Hamlet from its container
+The hamlet CLI tool provides a helpful python wrapper around the core hamlet repositories.
+Though it can be built from source, it is strongly encouraged to run hamlet from its container

 ## Usage